 specific so they can answer these tough questions.
 I think that's a great trend.

-Barney Beal: Jim and Bill have been aboard about a year and a
+Barney Beal: Jim and Bill have been aboard about a year and a half now.

 Give us your thoughts on how you've seen SAP change with them aboard.

 Bridgette Chambers: Sure, I'd be happy too.
-I think that
+I think that they're doing

 a great job.
 They came out with a great message.
 I think February